 Why Strokes Can Happen At Any Age and What You Can Do About It

-When television star Luke Perry died earlier this year, people questioned how someone so young could die of stroke.
+When television star Luke Perry died, people questioned how someone so young could die of stroke.
 While most strokes occur in persons over 65, it can happen at any age.
 Unfortunately, sometimes people do not recognize the symptoms of a stroke in younger individuals because they don’t think it’s possible.